Ashwagandha for Sleep: The Stress-Sleep Loop Explained by 5 RCTs

 You lie awake at 2am.
 Your mind cycles through the same thoughts it ran at midnight.
 You are exhausted, but sleep will not come.
 You have tried blackout blinds.
 You have tried cutting caffeine after midday.
 You have tried magnesium.
 Some of this has helped, partially.
 But the underlying driver — a nervous system that will not let go of the day — has not been addressed.

 This is the stress-sleep loop.
-Elevated cortisol delays sleep onset.
-Poor sleep elevates the next day’s cortisol.
-Higher cortisol makes sleep worse.
-The loop sustains itself through the biology of stress, not through bad sleep habits.
+Traditional use suggests that elevated cortisol may delay sleep onset, while poor sleep may affect the next day’s stress response.
+The loop sustains itself through the body's stress biology, not just through sleep habits.

 Ashwagandha does not knock you out.
 It does not sedate.
-What it does — over weeks of consistent use — is modulate the HPA axis that drives this loop.
-Lower baseline cortisol means the nervous system can transition more easily into the parasympathetic state that precedes sleep.
+Traditional use suggests it may help support the body's natural stress response over weeks of consistent use.
+Ashwagandha has been traditionally used to support the body's natural stress response, which may help with relaxation before sleep.
 The 2021 meta-analysis (PMID: 34559859) documented this precisely: 5 RCTs, n=400, ashwagandha extract significantly improved overall sleep quality, reduced sleep onset latency, and increased total sleep time.

 What the Sleep Research Shows